Introduction to periodontal esthetic surgeries

 Basic principles of facial esthetics

-Facial symmetry is dependent on standard esthetic principles that involve proper alignment, symmetry, and proportion of face.
+Facial symmetry is dependent on standard esthetic principles that involve proper alignment, symmetry, and proportion of the face.
 The most important components of the face that play a key role in smile designing are the interpupillary line and Lips.
 The interpupillary line should be perpendicular to the midline of the face and parallel to the occlusal plane.
-Lips are important from the esthetic point of view as they make the boundaries of smile.
-Maxillary incisal edge position is the most important determinant in smile creation because once set, it serves as a reference point to decide the proper tooth proportion and gingival levels.
-Esthetically acceptable color and contour of gingiva around the teeth is also an important component of overall esthetics.
-Zenith points are the most………………….
+Lips are important from an esthetic point of view as they make the boundaries of the smile.
+Maxillary incisal edge position is the most important determinant in ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book ………

 Problems associated with an inadequate width of attached gingiva